SeppPenner/CSharpLanguageManager/HowToUse.md

 }
 ```

-## How do the language files need to look like:
+## How do the language files need to look like
 The file's naming is not important but should be something like "de-DE.xml".
 All language files need to be included into the "languages" folder in your application folder.
 ```xml